-Calmly start a conversation.
-Set up time to talk to your friend one-on-one in a private setting.
-Start by calmly voicing your concern for your friend.
-It is likely that your friend feels as though things are already chaotic enough in their life, so to best help them, you will need to be a steady support with whom they can talk openly and peacefully.
+Find time to talk to your friend one-on-one in a private setting.
+Start by giving your friend positive affirmations and complimentary statements like, “You’re always so fun to be around.
+I’ve missed you!”
+Once your friend feels comfortable, you can begin calmly voicing your concern for your friend.
+It is likely that they feel as though things are already chaotic enough in their life, so to best help them, you will need to be a steady support with whom they can talk openly and peacefully.
 If you don’t panic and do your best to make them feel safe, then it is pretty likely that they will continue to seek your advice.
 You don’t want to scare your friend by worrying, starting an argument or blaming them.

 The only exception here is if someone is in imminent danger – whether it is self-harm or harm inflicted by another person.
 If your friend is in immediate danger, you should alert authorities (i.e., campus safety or 911) right away.
 Even if you think your friend will feel betrayed or angry with you for going to the police, saving someone’s life is the most important thing.
 Relationship abuse can be fatal and you should not hesitate to take serious action if you think that anyone is at risk for physical or sexual harm.

-If you would like more information on how you can help a friend in an unhealthy or abusive relationship, please check out http://womenshealth.gov/violence-against-women/get-help-for-violence/how-to-help-a-friend-who-is-being-abused.html or call the National Domestic Violence hotline at 1-800-799-7233 to get advice.
+If you would like more information on how you can help a friend in an unhealthy or abusive relationship, please check out the US Department of Health’s Office on Women’s Health, or call the National Domestic Violence hotline at 1-800-799-7233 to get advice.